 The program admits once per year, with a priority application of April 1st unless otherwise extended (see below).
 Fall quarter which typically commences end of September.
 During other quarters, eligible applicants are encouraged to explore enrolling as a graduate non-matriculated student.

-The priority application deadline has been extended
+The application deadline has been extend to

 The program follows the UW Graduate School policy on the transfer of credits.
 Applicants may submit a petition for graduate coursework completed in another program or institution to be reviewed for transfer.

 - UW Alumni: Graduates from across all three campuses are eligible to have the application fee prepaid by the MN program as funding permits.
 Contact the graduate adviser before submitting your application; Celinda Smith at firstname.lastname@example.org.
 The program is not able to provide you a reimbursement for the application; it can only pre-pay for an application.

 - Need based: Applicants who have financial need and those who participate in the McNairs Scholars or PPIA Fellows programs may be eligible for an application fee waiver from the UW Graduate School.
 See the UW Graduate School fee waiver policy and application